 We put this photo shoot on our calendars in early November 2017.
-Of course at that time it is nearly impossible to predict with any accuracy what weather conditions we may experience in early January 2018.
+Of course at that time it was nearly impossible to predict with any accuracy what weather conditions we may experience in early January 2018.
 I have been a photographer long enough to know, when it comes to weather on a photo shoot, 'You get what you get'.
-However, when I checked for the weather predictions a few days before our journey began the forecasts predicted rain.
+However, when I checked for the weather predictions a few days before our journey began, the forecasts predicted rain.

 I have never experienced rain in Death Valley.
 Not surprising considering the area receives, on average, less than 2 inches of rain annually.
-However, my audacity of hope was that I would be happy to experience any forms of weather that provided us with clouds, again a somewhat rarity, but always welcome by landscape photographers!
+However, my 'audacity of hope' was that I would be happy to experience any forms of weather that provided us with clouds, again a somewhat rarity, but always welcome by landscape photographers!
 What we were given by Mother Nature was a lot more than any of us expected!

-We drove into Death Valley on January 8th, and with heavy grey skies, it essentially rained all day.
+We drove into Death Valley on January 8th, and with heavy grey skies, it rained all day.
 The following morning we headed out for a sunrise shoot in Mesquite Flat Sand Dunes, with sunrise set for 7:00pm.
-What we discovered in the dunes area, located close to Stovepipe Wells, was heavy grey skies and no sunlight to provide the highlights.
+What we discovered in the dunes area, located close to Stovepipe Wells, was heavy grey skies and no sunlight to provide any highlights.

 We had breakfast at Stovepipe Wells and drove home with no photography possible due to the dull conditions.
 Sometime late that afternoon sections of the skies bagan to open up, and we headed out to Zabriskie Point to find beautiful light and clouds making for good photographic conditions.